shsimm/Unsupervised-Modelling-Semantic-Clustering/README.md

 # Gene Set Variation Analysis (GSVA)

-This analysis conducts a Gene Set Variation Analysis using the 'GSVA' package (Hänzelmann et al., 2013).
+This repositiry contains codde to run a Gene Set Variation Analysis using the 'GSVA' package (Hänzelmann et al., 2013).

 GSVA is derivative of a traditional differential expression technique, but instead of a traditional _gene expression_ (outcome) - preditor + model design with you have instead _gene set variation_ (outcome).
 This technique uses a random walk approach.